scumborg/monthlydigest/about.md

 ## Support This Project

 This project is currently self-funded and provided as a free resource.
-If you find it valuable, consider:

-- Sharing it with others who might benefit
+If you find it valuable, consider sharing it with others who might benefit.
-- Providing feedback on how it could better serve you

-## About Me

-This project is maintained by Sean.
+*A project by Sean*